 Debt securities, money market instruments and bank deposits with original maturities of three months or less are included in cash and equivalents unless designated as available-for-sale and classified as debt securities.
 Cash and equivalents at December 31, 2024 primarily included cash and due from banks of \$646 million and interest-bearing deposits in other banks of \$14.0 billion.
-Cash and equivalents at December 31, 2023 primarily included cash and equivalents at December 31, 2023 primarily included cash and equivalents at December 31, 2023 primarily included cash and equivalents at December 31, 2023 primarily included cash and due from banks of \$12.8 billion.
+Cash and equivalents at December 31, 2023 primarily included cash and due from banks of \$1.4 billion and interest-bearing deposits in other banks of \$12.8 billion.